-These Cheesy Mozzarella Meatballs are great for a crowd or even as an appetizer.
-They’re made on the smaller side, so you could toothpick it if you want to.
+Cheesy meatballs that are great for a crowd or as an appetizer.
+They are purposely made on the smaller side, so you could toothpick it if you want to.
 The recommended way to dish out these little round bites of cheesy, meaty bliss is to splurge on some of that fresh pasta in the deli section.
-Not only does it take less time to cook (bonus) it’s so wonderfully tender and soaks up sauce in the most beautiful way (double bonus).
+Not only does it take less time to cook (bonus) it’s so wonderfully tender and soaks up the sauce in the most beautiful way (double bonus).

 You can always up the ante and make your own pasta.
-While I love fresh made pasta, most times I prefer to pass on the mess.
-If you’re ready to roll up your sleeves and get an arm work out in, my friends over at Foodal have a great intro recipe for making your own homemade pasta.
-It includes options for using your standing mixer, working it by hand and what to do if you don’t have a pasta roller.
+While I love freshly made pasta, most times I prefer to pass on the mess.
+If you’re ready to roll up your sleeves and get an arm work out in, this squid ink pasta is super fun in color and adds the perfect slightly salty taste to the pasta!

 Ok, nuts and bolts time.
 The meatballs.
 This is now the only way I shall make meatballs for pasta.
 If you love cheese, why would you not add cheese?!

-Did I mention these beefy bites of gooey goodness are gluten free?
+Did I mention these beefy bites of gooey goodness are gluten-free?
 Yep.
 Because we’ve got all that cheese in there we don’t have to worry about a binder like breadcrumbs.
-And with all the options for pasta like brown rice, chicken pea, black bean and more, we can share these Cheesy Mozzarella Meatballs with our gluten free friends too!
+And with all the options for pasta like brown rice, chickpea, black bean and more, we can share this recipe with our gluten-free friends too!

 Simple ingredients, easy to prep, throw in a bowl.
 Don’t want to chop garlic?
 Me either.
 Let’s use that cheat garlic from a jar.
 Fresh chop parsley too much hassle?
 They make paste now!
 You can usually find it over by the herbs.
 Mix it, scoop it, roll it, bake it.
 Call.
 It.
 A. Day.